SafranCassiopee/php-metar-decoder/README.md

 Usage
 -----

-First load the library thanks to autoloading
+Load the library thanks to autoloading:

 ```php
 <?php
 require_once 'vendor/autoload.php';
 ```

-Or with this if you use the library manually
+Or if you didn't use composer, use static import file:

 ```php
 <?php